collinbarrett/collinbarrett.github.io/_posts/2017-06-12-t-sql-unpivoting-data.md

 layout: post
 guid: '/?p=4150'
 permalink: /t-sql-unpivoting-data/
-wp_featherlight_disable:
-    - ''
 image: /assets/img/tSqlRank_collinmbarrett.png
 categories:
 - Code
 tags:
 - Database
 - 'fred''s'
 ---

 ## Requirement

 I had a data set (pricing by state) delivered last week from a business application user that I needed to import into the application’s database.
 The user provided an Excel worksheet in the format below:

 | SKU | TN | MS | AR |
 |---|---|---|---|